 Well, relax.
 These days there are dozens of great guided meditations available online.
 Meditating for even a few minutes before a show can free you of the pressure we often put on ourselves to perform.
 The Breath Awareness exercise is actually a short meditation.

-Some of our personal favourite meditations are Mary Maddux’s The Ease of Being, Yoga Nidra, and Eckart Tolle’s Practicising The Power of Now.
-You can also use an app, like this one, available from iTunes.
+Some of our personal favourite meditations are Mary Maddux’s Ease of Being – Guided Meditations and Eckart Tolle’s Practicing the Power of Now.
+You can also use an app like Headspace, available on iTunes.

 Don’t Fight Fear, Embrace It

 Perhaps the thing that’s helped me and Cameron the most is something called The Sedona Method.

 Instead of fighting emotions like fear, which only creates more resistance, it teaches you how to allow what you’re feeling, so you can let it go.

 Cameron suffered for years from Generalised Anxiety Disorder.
 It ruled his every waking moment, and made something as simple as going to the store to buy groceries a gauntlet of pain and fear.
 He credits Sedona – along with improv – with giving him back his life.
 In fact, his life is more joyful now than anything he’d experienced before.

 There are many different techniques for practicing Sedona, but one that I use quite often is a Holistic Release.
 If you find yourself getting nervous at any point, ask yourself,